Proton Therapy for Head and Neck Cancers

 - Oropharynx (area of the throat at the back of the mouth), including the tonsils and base of tongue

-The Northwestern Medicine Proton Center is one of the few proton therapy centers throughout the Midwest and the only one in Illinois.
+The Northwestern Medicine Proton Center is one of the few proton therapy centers throughout the Midwest and the first one in Illinois.
 Our team is dedicated to explaining all of your treatment options for head and neck cancers and facilitating a conversation with you and your physician or oncologist to determine the best course of treatment for you.

 To learn if you can benefit from proton therapy, call 1.877.887.5807 or fill out our online form.